rivms/workshop-edge-to-cloud/step-000-getting-started/README.md

    - shared-dev-rg - Shared resource group with resources such as a storage account containing files and other resources for download

 ### SSH Client
 A ssh client will be used to remotely access the edge device.
-There are numerous clients available but if you don't have one installed you could use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
+There are numerous clients available but if you don't have one installed you could use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or the Azure Bastion service.

 ### Azure IoT Explorer
 Follow the instructions availabe [here](https://docs.microsoft.com/en-us/azure/iot-pnp/howto-use-iot-explorer) to download and install.
 When running the tool the inital screen will appear similar to the following screenshot.